sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/workflow.md

 - Receives the GetObject request from the client.
 - Verifies the signature of request to ensure that the request has not been tampered with.
 - Checks the authorization to ensure the corresponding account has permissions on resources.
-- Checks the object state and payment account state to ensure the object is sealed and the payment account is active.
+- Checks the object state and payment account state to ensure the object is uploaded in the primary SP, and the payment account is active.
 - Dispatches the request to Downloader.

 ### [Downloader](../modules/downloader)